Dear New Student,

-Housing on campus will be open for move-in after 12:00 noon on Saturday, January 25th.
-Since orientation is held before the move-in date, students must arrange accomodations at their own expense.
+Housing on campus will be open for move-in after 5:00pm on Sunday, August 17.
+Students who arrive before the move-in date, students must arrange accomodations at their own expense.
 To make this easier for you, the International Center has reserved a block of rooms for $50 per person per night, double occupancy at the Holiday Inn Express near Drake.
-Please contact Carlyn Marron to reserve one of the rooms at the Holiday Inn Express preferably by January 10th, but no later than two weeks prior to your arrival.
+Please contact Carlyn Marron to reserve one of the rooms at the Holiday Inn Express preferably by July 15th, but no later than two weeks prior to your arrival.
 Make your reservation as soon as possible because Des Moines hotel rooms are in short supply at this time.
 NOTE: If you intend to live on campus, we urge you to return your Residence Hall Contract as soon as possible because space is limited.

 Family members who travel with students are advised to use their travel agent to make hotel reservations.
 For those who prefer to make their own reservations, see the section on hotels.
 Family members who intend to travel to Des Moines should make reservations as soon as possible.
 Individuals who stay at hotels other than those close to Drake will probably want to rent a car or use a taxi to get to campus.
 Anyone visiting Des Moines for more than a night or two will probably also want to rent a car.

-International Student Orientation will be held on Thursday, January 23, 2014 from 9:00am-4:00pm.
+International Student Orientation will be held on Wednesday, August 20, 2014 from 9:00am-4:00pm in the Olmsted Student Center on the 2nd floor.
 Orientation is required for all international students who are enrolling at Drake for the first time (including both graduate and undergraduate students).
 You will receive the schedule for orientation in your welcome packet, but expect information about immigration regulations, special programs and services for international students, the mandatory international student health insurance program, and other information to help prepare you for life at Drake.
-The TOEFL exam will be given at 8:30 AM on Friday, January 24 for students that have not provided a TOEFL score demonstrating they have met Drake's English proficiency policy.
+The TOEFL exam will be given at 8:30 AM on Thursday, August for students that have not provided a TOEFL score demonstrating they have met Drake's English proficiency policy.

 Assistant Director of International Programs and Services